 We have recieved multiple reports of being unable to connect to the VPN.
 Current Comcast customers who recently upgraded their cable modem and new customers are unable to connect to the UCCS VPN Servers.
 Comcast is now issuing modems that do not support VPN.
 The only solution is to have Comcast replace your modem with one that does allow VPN connections.
 If you are planning on upgrading or switching to Comcast please verify your new modem will support a VPN connection.

-For transferring files to Brain for a www.uccs.edu website, use SSH.
+For transferring files to Brain for a www.uccs.edu website, use a Secure Shell (SSH) connection.
 Click the link below.